Evictions are increasing as judges grow tired of the national moratorium

 For renters and their advocates, the hope stoked by the reissued moratorium has collided with the reality that the protections it promised no longer mean what they once did.

 The Harrison County Justice Court declined to provide data on the number of eviction filings it handles.
-Anecdotally, tenant lawyers said when the moratorium first went into effect in September 2020, hardly any landlord-tenant cases were being heard.
+Anecdotally, tenant lawyers said when the moratorium first went into effect, hardly any landlord-tenant cases were being heard.
 But after a few months, that started to change.
 Since the spring, most eviction cases were proceeding as normal unless tenants proactively asserted their rights under the moratorium, several Mississippi county clerks said.

 Many renters are still waiting for a share of the $46 billion in rent relief approved by Congress this year, federal data show.
 As of Aug.
 18, just 9.8 percent of the state’s $186 million in rental assistance funds had been distributed to tenants and their landlords.
 Just over 4,000 households have received help from the program known as RAMP, though nearly 44,000 applications have been started online.

-“You hear a lot of people talk about this cliff that we’re headed for as far as evictions, but really, I think, it’s more of a rolling tide — and we’re already in the middle of it,” said John Jopling, the director of housing law at the nonprofit Mississippi Center for Justice.
+“You hear a lot of people talk about this cliff that we’re headed for as far as evictions, but really, I think, it’s more of a rolling tide — and we’re already in the middle of it,” said John Jopling, director of housing law at the nonprofit Mississippi Center for Justice.
 “These tenants, they’re going to wind up in cars, they’re going to wind up on top of relatives, which is not what they need to be doing especially now in intergenerational households with all the variants of covid that are spreading out there.
 They’re going to wind up on top of elderly relatives because of that immediate removal.”

 ‘She needs to be out of there by Monday’

 The morning of Aug.
 4, Jennifer Cage, 33, stepped through the metal detector at the Harrison County Justice Court.
-As she walked, tugging the straps of the pink mask over her face, Cage replayed the conversation she had earlier that morning with her lawyer, Will Bedwell, one of the housing attorneys at the Mississippi Center for Justice.
+As she walked, tugging the straps of a pink mask over her face, Cage replayed the conversation she had earlier that morning with her lawyer, Will Bedwell, one of the housing attorneys at the Mississippi Center for Justice.

 Bedwell had told her that the new moratorium “almost completely” applies to her and that he felt good about their chances of getting her case pushed back.
 If the plan worked, he said, Cage and her three children wouldn’t be evicted before the moratorium was slated to end in early October.